MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 > - **Take advantage of platform-provided detection mechanisms in Azure to detect abuse.** Integrate Azure Firewall with [Microsoft Defender for Cloud](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/azure-network-security-using-microsoft-defender-for-cloud/ba-p/2228222) and [Microsoft Sentinel](https://azuremarketplace.microsoft.com/marketplace/apps/sentinel4azurefirewall.sentinel4azurefirewall) if possible.
 Integrate with Defender for Cloud so you can visualize the status of network infrastructure and network security in one place, including Azure network security across all virtual networks and virtual hubs in different regions in Azure.
 Integrate with Microsoft Sentinel to provide threat-detection and prevention capabilities.

 #### Recommendations

-Explore the following table of recommendations to optimize your Azure Firewall configuration for operational excellence.

 | Recommendation | Benefit |
 |--------|----|